eve-nix/eve-nix/README.md

 `crc339@drexel.edu`

-eve-nix is a responsive website for viewing in-game market orders for EvE Online.
+eve-nix is a responsive website for viewing in-game market orders for EvE Online. \

-The website is built on a set of microservices powered by GraphQL and MySQL.
+The website is built on a set of microservices powered by GraphQL and MySQL. \
+The actual webpage was build using ReactJS.